moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ### Run Flags {: #run-flags }

-The flags used in the `docker run` command can be adjusted according to your preferences and the hardware configuration, being the following ones some of the most note-worthy:
+The flags used in the `docker run` command can be adjusted according to your preferences and hardware configuration.
+The following ones are some of the most note-worthy:

 - **--name** - a human-readable name for this node
 - **--rpc-port** - specifies the JSON-RPC TCP port the node listens on